 First of all, let’s take a look at some of the day-to-day fees involved with trading, including:

-Plus500 does not charge a deposit fee and covers most payment processing fees However, minimum deposit levels vary depending on the payment method you select.
+Plus500 does not charge a deposit fee and covers most payment processing fees.
+However, minimum deposit levels vary depending on the payment method you select.
 The minimum deposit for Plus500 starts at $100 (credit/debit cards and electronic wallets) and goes up to $500 (bank transfers).

 You can deposit money into your Plus500 account via:

-Instead, Plus500 primarily makes money through the market bid/ask spread, i.e. the price difference between where you buy or sell an asset.
+Instead, Plus500 primarily makes money through the market bid/ask spread, i.e., the price difference between where you buy or sell an asset.

 You can find the current spread cost (measured in pips) of an instrument by checking the ‘Details’ page.
-It’s worth checking if the spread is ‘dynamic’ or ‘fixed’ as this can affect your profit levels and overall strategy.
+It’s worth checking if the spread is dynamic or fixed as this can affect your profit levels and overall strategy.